 ARTICLE 13

-Upon signing of the labour contract, migrant workers shall sign also a declaration whereby they shall undertake to return to the territory of the Sending Party upon expiry of the period of their legal stay and to present in person their passport in the consulate service of the Receiving Party within one month after their return.
+Upon signing of the labour contract, migrant workers shall also sign a declaration whereby they shall undertake the obligation to return to the territory of the sending Party upon expiry of the period of their legal stay and to present in person their passport in the consulate service of the receiving Party within one month after their return.

-Failure to fulfil the commitment under Paragraph 1 shall be taken into account upon considering of a further application for residence permit submitted to the authorities of the Receiving Party.
+Failure to fulfil the commitment under Paragraph 1 of this Article shall be taken into account upon consideration of further applications for the residence permit submitted to the authorities of the receiving Party.

 CHAPTER FIVE